 You are an important part of the team, including your professor and classmates, that create an effective learning environment.
 Your engagement in our course learning environment plays a significant role in my assessment of your performance, in other words, the grade you earn in our course.
 Our course will demand a substantial investment of time and effort and so will require a significant amount of preparation.
 You need to be self-motivated and stay on task in order to succeed.
 Dr. Jeffrey Bennett has developed some terrific “Hints on How to Succeed in College Classes” that I strongly suggest you review before we begin our course.

 I will take attendance every time we meet in class.
-I will even take attendance if we have a class meeting in a virtual environment like Skype or a Google+ Hangout.
+I will even take attendance if we have a class meeting in a virtual environment using Slack Video, Skype or a Google+ Hangout.

 While our meetings will consist of both lectures and discussions, I am not a big fan of the “Sage on the Stage” model of teaching.
 Discussion will be the primary form of interaction in our course.
 Of course, those discussions will be both F2F and digital.
 We will use a variety of technology supported platforms to support or interactions, both in and out of class meetings.
 Your engagement in our digital discussions, whether enrolled in a F2F or web-based course, will also be an important part of my assessment of your performance.